 Brighton Grammar School is committed to ensuring a safe place of work, learning and wellbeing for our staff and students.
-The School’s Senior Executive continues to monitor the advice provided by the Australian and Victorian Governments, and Victorian Chief Health Officer, in order to ensure staff, students and our community, are well supported during our transition back to onsite learning.
+The School’s Senior Executive continues to monitor the advice provided by the Australian and Victorian Governments, and Victorian Chief Health Officer.

 If you feel like you would benefit from some additional support, you can contact the School’s Employee Assistance Program.
 This service, provided by Converge International, offers confidential telephone and consulting counselling services 24 hours a day / 7 days a week.
-They can be contacted on 1300 687 327 or online here
+They can also be contacted on 1300 687 327.

 A range of fact sheets are available to assist with managing your wellbeing when working remotely, returning onsite or when navigating the challenges of life in general.

 Please note: additional resources will be added periodically to the Staff drive under BGS Intranet / My Employment / Wellbeing.
 You can access this by locating the S Drive on your computer.

 The School has established a comprehensive list of protocols to support a safe and supportive return to working onsite.
 These can be found here.
 All staff are asked to familiarise themselves with these protocols prior to their return.

 Academic staff will be required to attend school when the year levels they teach return to onsite learning.
 Academic staff who do not have teaching/pastoral commitments at either end of the day are encouraged to come in later/leave early.

 You should only be onsite when you are performing duties that require you to attend onsite.

 At this stage, professional support staff who are not in roles that require them to be onsite, must continue to work remotely.
 The School is closely monitoring Government advice, and the Victorian roadmap, and will advise when this is able to be changed.